zeroscratch/EquipmentRandomizerER/README.md

 The Prisoner starts with its unrandomized staff and one sorcery.
 The Confessor starts with its unrandomized seal and one incantation.

-# Powers of Remembrance
-Powers of Remembrance are randomized within the remembrance shop.
-Rennala's Remembrance gifts a randomized weapon, to keep an incentive to check each remembrance for weapons.

 # Dragon Communion
 Dragon communion incantations are only randomized within dragon communion locations.